 How Do You Treat Wooden Knife Handles?

 Adding a few drops of oil and applying with a clean towel is the best way to treat your wooden knife handles.
-Like stated earlier, wood is susceptible to drying out whether you use them or not, so it is important to treat them regularly to keep them hydrated and to avoid cracking.
+As stated earlier, wood is susceptible to drying out whether you use them or not, so it is important to treat them regularly to keep them hydrated and to avoid cracking.